eanhuddleston/sublime-RunTestsInTerminal/README.md

 # Tasty

 A plugin for quickly running tests from within the Sublime Text editor.
-Uses your cursor position to idenfity which test(s) you want to run, and runs the tests in your chosen terminal (e.g., a tmux or iTerm window).
+Uses your cursor position to idenfity which test(s) you want to run, and runs the tests in your chosen terminal (e.g., a specific tmux or iTerm window).

 ## INSTALLATION